MIC-DKFZ/semantic_segmentation/README.md

             ├── *.mat
             └── ...
 ````
-Since the VOC2010 dataset contains a lot of unnecessary stuff (for this repo), only the needed data is extracted and merged with the transformed label data from *trainval/*.
+Since the VOC2010 dataset contains a lot of unnecessary stuff (unnecessary for this repo), only the needed data is extracted and merged with the transformed label data from *trainval/*.
 Run the following script which creates a new folder structure with only the relevant and transformed data.
 ````shell
 python datasets/utils/process_VOC2010_Context.py home/.../Datasets/